RBGKew/pypaftol/paftools_tutorial.md

   `--windowSizeReference` and `--relIdentityThresholdReference`
   options.

-* Consecutive reads within this order are aligned, and if there is a window in this alignment in which relative identity meets a given threshold, the aligned reads are added to the same contig.
+* Consecutive reads within this order are aligned to find **read overlaps**.
+If there is a window in this alignment in which relative identity meets a given threshold, the aligned reads are added to the same contig.
 This is parameterised by the `--windowSizeReadOverlap` and `--relIdentityThresholdReadOverlap` parameters.